carolinscholl/SORN/README.md

 This task uses the SORN as a generative model for texts: it trains the model on a given text file and generates autonomous inputs after the input is cut-off (i.e., the network receives its own output as input).

+### MusicTask

+Analogous to the text task, SORN is used to generate music.
+It can be trained on monophonic or polyphonic midi tracks and eventually generates a spontaneous sequence of music (MIDI indices), using its own output as input at the next time step.
+A sample MIDI file can be generated from this spontaneous output.
+This task uses the package [pypianoroll](https://salu133445.github.io/pypianoroll/).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details